 - Insurance against the cost of treatment increase in case of complications (а coverage of 200,000 EUR, valid for 4 years)

 - Buy the right medicines and medical products

-- Maintain contact with the clinic upon treatment completion, organize additional diagnostic procedures and distance consultations
+- Maintain contact with the hospital upon treatment completion, organize additional diagnostic procedures and distance consultations

 - Control the final calculation